School and Daycare Vaccine Exemptions

 Are religious (or personal) vaccine exemptions available in my state?

 It depends on where you live.
 All states allow only medical exemptions by law; permission to decline vaccines for religious or personal reasons varies widely.
-There are currently five states that do not offer religious or personal exemptions of any kind: New York, California, Connecticut, West Virgina, and Maine.
-As you may know, Siri & Glimstad is currently engaged in litigation on behalf of Informed Consent Action Network (ICAN) to win back these rights in New York and West Virginia.
+There are currently four states that do not offer religious or personal exemptions of any kind: New York, California, Connecticut, and Maine.
+As you may know, Siri & Glimstad is currently engaged in litigation on behalf of Informed Consent Action Network (ICAN) to win back these rights in New York, California, and West Virginia.
 Don’t hesitate to contact us if you reside in any of the other three states and want to fight for your children’s rights.

 How do I claim a religious or personal belief vaccine exemption for my child?